4 Tips for Reviewing Financials

 The Role of the Board and Its Members’ Relationship to Each Other

 It is critical that the Board provide a unified front.
-With regards to discussions, it is essential for the individual Board members to present different views on a given subject.
+With regard to discussions, it is essential for the individual Board members to present different views on a given subject.

 • Potential Assessment Increases